 Urethral dilation and stents

 Chronic urinary retention is often the cause of urinary stricture, or the narrowing of the urethra commonly due to injury or infection, which prevents urine from flowing through.

 To widen or dilate the urethral stricture, stents, or small tubes, are inserted into the urethra.
 As they are inserted into the urethra, stents widen, opening up the stricture and increasing urine flow.
-Depending on severity of the stricture, stents can either be inserted temporarily, or remain in the urethra permanently.
-This procedure is used to widen the urethral stricture in order to allow more urine to flow through.
+Depending on the severity of the stricture, stents can either be inserted temporarily or remain in the urethra permanently.
+This procedure is used to widen the urethral stricture to allow more urine to flow through.

 When it’s determined that chronic urinary retention is caused by bladder stones or blood clots, a flexible, lighted tubular scope called a cystoscope will usually be inserted into the urethra to find and remove foreign objects from the urethra, bladder, and/or bladder outlet.

 Some medications that may help with urinary retention include:

 - antibiotics to treat infections such as urinary tract infection, prostatitis, or cystitis

 - medications that help urethral muscles relax, widening the channel and increasing urine flow